 which is already started must be considered a failure.
 Attempting to stop a

-stream which is already stopped should be considered a success.
+stream that is already stopped should be considered a success.
 Ring-buffers

 cannot be either stopped or started until after a shared buffer has been